Deaf Action Center

 The DAC connects people with options to enhance their independence.
 The DAC provides information and education to the community regarding legislated rights and privileges of persons who are deaf or hard-of-hearing.
 Brochures explaining the aspects of these federal and state laws are provided.
 Clients learn about their rights under the Americans with Disabilities Act and are instructed in methods of self-advocacy.
-The DAC also works with other service providers as a consultant for accessibility
+The DAC also works with other service providers as a consultant for accessibility requirements.

 Deaf Action Center is a clearinghouse for information on deafness and services for deaf and hearing people.
-If other services are needed, the Deaf Action Center can refers clients within our vast network of community partners.
+If other services are needed, the Deaf Action Center can refer clients within our vast network of community partners.

 Resources for Communicating with the Deaf and Hard of Hearing

 Check out our YouTube page for videos in American Sign Language detailing what to do in case of weather-related emergencies like flash floods, tornadoes and hurricanes.

 - ADA Effective Communication for Deaf and People of Hard of Hearing – from Disability Law Center.
 General info on the rights under the Americans with Disabilities Act for people who are deaf or hard of hearing.

 - An ADA Guide for Local Governments: Making Community Emergency Preparedness and Response Programs Accessible to People with Disabilities – A 11-page illustrated publication that provides guidance on preparing for and carrying out emergency response programs in a manner that results in the services being accessible to people with disabilities.

 ADA Checklist for Emergency Shelters – General information

 - ADA Guide for Law Enforcement Officers – Communicating with People Who Are Deaf or Hard of Hearing – ADA Guide for Law Enforcement Officers